chubizy/WD-SeatW3/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
+- This project is about Headers and Footers
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- To practice animations and external cascading stylesheets with pages